Working with dates

 You have the option to add end dates (columns E-H).
 Again, you can just enter the year, or you can get as detailed as you like.
 End dates will cause TimelineJS to display spans of time (a.k.a. eras) in the bottom portion of the timeline.
 If your event doesn't have an "end date", leave these blank—you don't need to repeat the start date.

 Columns J and K of the spreadsheet contain the headline and the body text that will be displayed on each slide of your timeline.
+You can use simple HTML in these fields to style your text or to link to other pages on the web.
+Some HTML may be stripped out or changed as a security precaution.

 Adding media (optional)